-A dependency is a relationship signifying that one or more model elements require other model elements for their specification or implementation.
-The complete semantics of the depending elements is either semantically or structurally dependent on the definition of the supplier element(s).
+A dependency is a relationship signifying that a model element requires other model elements for its specification or implementation.
+The client element is either semantically or structurally dependent on the definition of the supplier element(s).

 A dependency is shown as a dashed arrow between classes or packages.
-The model element at the tail of the arrow (the client element) depends on the model element at the arrowhead (the supplier element).
+The client element (at the tail of the arrow) depends on the supplier element (at the arrowhead).
 You can label the arrow with an optional stereotype and an individual name.